-As of January 25, 2012, the Board of Directors of the Company approved, and the Company entered into, separate waiver and settlement agreements with the two parties holding a \$1,000,000 7.5% convertible promissory note (the "Convertible Note") issued by the Company on April 5, 2010.
-DermaStar had previously acquired 80% of the Convertible Note in a private transaction with Alexej Ladonnikov, the original purchaser of the Convertible Note.
-Mr. Ladonnikov is now the holder of 20% of the Convertible Note.
+As of January 25, 2012, the Board of Directors of the Company approved, and the Company entered into, separate waiver and settlement agreements with the two counter parties holding a \$1,000,000, 7.5% convertible promissory note (the "Convertible Note") issued by the Company on April 5, 2010.
+DermaStar had previously acquired eighty percent (80%) of the Convertible Note in a private transaction with Alexej Ladonnikov, the original purchaser of the Convertible Note.
+Mr. Ladonnikov is now the holder of twenty percent (20%) of the Convertible Note.

 In connection with each of the waiver and settlement agreements, the holders of the Convertible Note each agreed to forever waive their rights to (i) accelerate the entire unpaid principal sum of the Convertible Note and all accrued interest pursuant to Section 1 of the Convertible Note related to the Company's Bankruptcy petition filed June 26, 2011, (ii) Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, regarding the designation and creation of the Series A Convertible Preferred Stock and (iii) certain conversion rights pursuant to Section 3 of the Convertible Note related to the change of control that resulted from the sale of the Series A Convertible Preferred Stock.
-In addition, pursuant to the terms of the waiver and settlement agreement by and between the Company and DermaStar (the "DermaStar Waiver Agreement"), DermaStar and the Company agreed to the mandatory conversion of the 80% of the principal and accrued and unpaid interest of the Convertible Note held by DermaStar, at such time as (and not until) the Company has a sufficient number of authorized common shares to effect such a conversion, into the common stock of the Company at a conversion price of \$0.01667 ("DermaStar Conversion Price").
+In addition, pursuant to the terms of the waiver and settlement agreement by and between the Company and DermaStar (the "DermaStar Waiver Agreement"), DermaStar and the Company agreed to the mandatory conversion of the eighty percent (80%) of the principal and accrued and unpaid interest of the Convertible Note held by DermaStar, at such time as (and not until) the Company has a sufficient number of authorized common shares to effect such a conversion, into the common stock of the Company at a conversion price of \$0.01667 ("DermaStar Conversion Price").
 Additionally, DermaStar agreed to a mandatory conversion of an additional \$56,087 in good and valid current accounts payable of the Company ("AP Conversion") currently held by DermaStar, at such time as (and not until) the Company has a sufficient number of authorized common shares and is able to convert the Convertible Note.
 The AP Conversion will be made at the DermaStar Conversion Price.
+Directors Mr. Baum and Dr. Kammer are both affiliates of DermaStar.
+The DermaStar Waiver Agreement was negotiated and approved by a disinterested director unaffiliated with DermaStar.
 Directors Mr. Baum and Dr. Kammer abstained from voting on this matter.